-160 2.1 Construction of the provincial-level fixed asset data by using the perpetual inventory method (PIM)
+2.1 Construction of the provincial-level fixed-asset data by using the perpetual inventory method (PIM)

-To construct China's provincial-level fixed asset data during 1951-2020 using the PIM, four types of information need to be determined, namely (1) the value of the accumulated fixed asset in the base year, (2) the annual fixed asset investment in each province, (3) the implicit deflator of fixed asset, and (4) the depreciation rate or service life of the fixed asset.
-Assuming the efficiency of the fixed asset follows a geometric diminishing model (Wu et al., 2014; Zhang, 2008), for each province, the accumulated fixed asset value at year t (namely K_t) is defined as follows:
+To construct China's provincial-level fixed-asset data during 1951-2020 using the PIM, four types of information need to be determined, namely (1) the value of the accumulated fixed asset in the base year, (2) the annual fixed-asset investment in each province, (3) the implicit deflator of the fixed asset, and (4) the depreciation rate or service life of the fixed asset.
+Assuming the efficiency of the fixed asset follows a geometric diminishing model (Wu et al., 2014; Zhang, 2008), for each province, the accumulated fixed-asset value at year t (namely K_t) is defined as follows:

-$$K_t = K{t-1}(1 - \delta_t) + I_t, \ t \in [1952\ 2020] \tag{1}$$
+$$K_t = K{t-1} \left(1 - \delta_t \right) + I_t, \quad t \in [1952\ 2020] , \tag{1}$$ where δ_t is the depreciation rate of the fixed asset, and I_t is the total investment in fixed assets (TIFAs) at year t.

-Where δ_t is the depreciation rate of fixed asset, and I_t is the total investment in fixed asset (TIFA) at year t.
+2.1.1 Determination of the accumulated fixed-asset value of the base year 1951

-2.1.1 Determination of the accumulated fixed asset value of the base year 1951
+Since the founding of the People's Republic of China in 1949, the currency was uniformly switched to the Chinese yuan (CNY), and 1949 could thus be set as the base year.
+However, due to the lack of large-scale surveys or census on TIFAs in 1949 and 1950 for many of the 31 provinces,

-Since the foundation of the People's Republic of China in 1949, the currency was then uniformly switched to the Chinese yuan (CNY) and 1949 could be set as the base year.
-However, due to the lack of large-scale surveys or census on TIFA in 1949 and 1950 for many of the 31 provinces, 1951 is selected as the base year in this paper.
-As adopted by previous studies, one method to estimate the accumulated fixed asset value in the base year is by referring to the capital-output ratio method (e.g., Zhang, 1991; Chow, 1993; Perkins, 1988; He et al., 2003), in which the value of the accumulated fixed asset is set to be around three times of the GDP in the base year.
-Another way to roughly approximate the accumulated fixed asset value is by dividing the fixed capital formation (FCF) of the base year by the sum of the long-run growth rate of investment (e.g., the constant-price FCF) and the depreciation rate (Hall and Jones, 1999; Wu et al., 2014; Zhang, 2008).
-In this paper, following the practice in several previous studies (e.g., Zhang, 1991; Chow, 1993; He et al., 2003), each province's accumulated fixed asset value in 1951 is determined by multiplying their TIFA in 1951 by 50 times.
-The estimated overall value of the accumulated fixed asset of the base year in China is around 94.9 billion Chinese yuan (in the price level of 1951), which corresponds to 2343.5 billion Chinese yuan when adjusted to the 2020 price level.
-We are fully aware that the determination process of the initially accumulated fixed asset value for the base year is involved with inevitable uncertainty.
-Fortunately, previous studies (Shan, 2008; Wu et al., 2014; Zhang et al., 2004) have demonstrated that the effect of the initially determined fixed asset value of the base year on the asset estimation for the following years will decline given sufficiently long time series.
-For example, the sensitivity test performed by Wu et al. (2014) indicated that a doubling of the initial asset value in 1978 only resulted in less than a 0.6% change in the stock estimation in 2012.
+1951 is selected as the base year in this paper.
+As adopted by previous studies, one method to estimate the accumulated fixed-asset value in the base year is by referring to the capitaloutput ratio method (e.g. Zhang, 1991; Chow, 1993; Perkins, 1988; He et al., 2003), in which the value of the accumulated fixed asset is set to be around 3 times the GDP in the base year.
+Another way to roughly approximate the accumulated fixed-asset value is by dividing the fixed-capital formation (FCF) of the base year by the sum of the long-run growth rate of investment (e.g. the constant-price FCF) and the depreciation rate (Hall and Jones, 1999; Wu et al., 2014; Zhang, 2008).
+In this paper, following the practice in several previous studies (e.g. Zhang, 1991; Chow, 1993; He et al., 2003), each province's accumulated fixed-asset value in 1951 is determined by multiplying its TIFA in 1951 by 50.
+The estimated overall value of the accumulated fixed asset of the base year in China is around CNY 94.9 billion (at the price level of 1951), which corresponds to CNY 2343.5 billion when adjusted to the 2020 price level.
+The determination process of the initially accumulated fixed-asset value for the base year has inevitable uncertainty.
+Fortunately, previous studies (Shan, 2008; Wu et al., 2014; Zhang et al., 2004) have demonstrated that the effect of the initially determined fixed-asset value of the base year on the asset estimation for the following years will decline given sufficiently long time series.
+For example, the sensitivity test performed by Wu et al. (2014) indicated that a doubling of the initial asset value in 1978 only resulted in a less than 0.6 % change in the stock estimation in 2012.

-2.1.2 Collection of annual investment data in fixed asset
+2.1.2 Collection of annual investment data in fixed assets